mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 We have used this method to estimate the causal effect of genes which are shared on a locus on outcome Coronary Artery Disease using summary statistics from genome wide association studies (GWAS).
 We used two different studies for GWAS summary data, firstly, ebi-a-GCST003116 with trait as coronary artery disease, from the year 2015 and secondly, finn-b-I9 CHD with trait as Major coronary heart disease event, from the year 2021.

+# 3.1 Download exposure data from GTEx

 For the summary data on eQTL analysis, we have used STARNET for association analysis from instruments (SNPs) to exposures (genes).
 But since this data is not publicly available, exposure data fom Gtex can be download from https://gtexportal.org/home/datasets.
 Here in the Single-Tissue cis-QTL data, you can download the full summary statistics of the cis-eQTLs mapped in European-American subjects.
 You can check the alignment of the effect allele from https://www.gtexportal.org/home/faq#interpretEffectSize.

+When you download data from Gtex, you would have data in the format such as:

+        variant_id            gene_id         maf   slope slope_se pval_beta
+        chr1_64764_C_T_b38 ENSG00000227232.5 0.06    0.5    0.1     1.3e-05

+# 3.2 Make sure the GTEx data is in the format required by the MR-Base package

 To extract outcome data for the study of interest, we used the TwoSampleMR Package (package for performing Mendelian randomization using GWAS summary data, https://mrcieu.github.io/TwoSampleMR/).
 Note that if you are using GTEx for exposure datasets, you have to make sure that this minimum information is provided for the extraction of the GWAS summary data from the MRBase package: